iwoork/homeforpup/apps/mobile-app/MESSAGES_COMPLETE_SUMMARY.md

 **Database:**

 - Uses existing DynamoDB tables: `homeforpup-messages` and `homeforpup-message-threads`
-- Same tables used by breeder-app and adopter-app for consistency
+- Same tables used by breeder-app and dog-parent-app for consistency
 - Messages organized by sender for easy information retrieval

 **Files Created:**